 New Ericsson Enterprise Wireless Channel Chief On Not 'Fishing Where Everyone Else Is'

-‘I think there’s an opportunity to get at the market and drive growth in customer value in a way that isn’t necessarily going head-to-head with the competition always because a lot of people go to the same place,’ Matt Cork, the company’s new senior vice president of global partner sales, tells CRN.
+‘I think there’s an opportunity to get at the market and drive growth in customer value in a way that isn’t necessarily going head-to-head with the competition always because a lot of people go to the same place,’ Matt Cook, the company’s new senior vice president of global partner sales, tells CRN.

 Matt Cook, the new head of global channel for Ericsson Enterprise Wireless, has a few big ideas on how to unify Ericsson, Cradlepoint and Ericom partners as they shift away from selling point solutions to selling a next-generation portfolio of 5G connectivity and private networking offerings.